4 Best Open Source POS Systems for Small Businesses in 2023

-To find the best open source POS system for small businesses, we evaluated several solutions and narrowed our list down to our top four recommendations, all of which have free plans:
+To find the best open source POS system for small businesses, we evaluated several solutions and narrowed our list down to our top four recommendations:

-- Odoo: Best overall open source POS for small or growing businesses
+- ORO POS: Best overall open source POS system

 - uniCenta: Best for international businesses